 But gone are the days where a good website was enough.
 A good website can just leave you with a one time visit, but an interactive, well designed and an easy to navigate experience is what makes them stay.
+Moreover, consider integrating website chatbots for a more interactive approach to your site visitors.
 Skip on the lengthy essays describing your various plans because 38% of the users will stop engaging in a website if the layout isn’t aesthetic.

 In fact 94% of first impressions on your website are design-related, so if you don’t wish to spend extra on a website developer, there’s loads of marketing softwares with numerous elements to make your website fancy and chic!

 Don’t forget to sprinkle in tubs of social proof on the homepage- any testimonials, reviews, ratings, awards all can capture the attention in seconds!